sbkashif/zeoran/README.md

 Once you have installed the prerequisites, please update the required paths in the `install_with_cmake.sh` script.
 Key inputs include:
 - PREFIX: The prefix path where the software will be installed (default is `/usr/local`).
-- DEPENDENCY_PATH: The path to the Eigen library (default is `/usr/local/include/eigen3`).
+- EIGEN_PATH: The path to the Eigen library (default is `/usr/local/include/eigen3`).

 Please refer to the [install_with_cmake.sh](install_with_cmake.sh) script for the exact lines to modify.